Pet Theft Awareness day is February 14th, and it’s a perfect time to go over tips to help dog lovers keep their pups safe.

-Here are 8 tips that you need to protect your dog from dognappers.
+Here are nine tips that you need to protect your dog from dognappers.

-Dognappers are usually on the lookout for dogs that haven’t been spayed or neutered because they can be sold for a high price to puppy mills or backyard breeders where they’ll spend the rest of their days in cages breeding puppies that are sold to pet stores or online for profit.
+Dognappers are usually on the lookout for dogs that haven’t been spayed or neutered because they can be sold for a high price to puppy mills or backyard breeders where they’ll spend the rest of their days in cages breeding puppies, who are then sold to pet stores or online for profit.
 There are many benefits to having your dog spayed or neutered, and removing temptation from thieves looking to make a buck is definitely one of them.

-Any dog brought to a shelter, vet, or government facility like a police station under suspicious circumstances is checked for a microchip.
-Collar ID tags can be easily removed, but a microchip will make your dog fairly easy to identify for anyone who checks.
-Some owners even go as far as tattooing identification on their dog so that it can’t be removed.
+Any dog brought to a shelter, vet, or government facility like a police station under suspicious circumstances gets checked for a microchip.
+Collar ID tags can fall off or get removed, but a microchip will make your dog fairly easy to identify for anyone who checks.
+Some owners even tattoo identification on their dogs so that it can’t be removed.

 This rule doesn’t just apply to tying your dog up outside of a store while you quickly run in.
 It also applies to your backyard.
-Thieves are often on the prowl at night when it’s dark, but plenty of dogs have also been taken in broad daylight.
+Thieves often prowl at night in the dark, but plenty of dogs have also been taken in broad daylight.
 You need to make sure you’re keeping an eye on your dog when they’re outside.